ng-Classic/ng-classic/aio/content/guide/elements.md

 Previously, when you wanted to add a component to an application at runtime, you had to define a *dynamic component*, and then you would have to load it, attach it to an element in the DOM, and wire up all of the dependencies, change detection, and event handling, as described in [Dynamic Component Loader](guide/dynamic-component-loader).

-Using an Angular custom element makes the process much simpler and more transparent, by providing all of the infrastructure and framework automatically &mdash;all you have to do is define the kind of event handling you want.
+Using an Angular Classiccustom element makes the process much simpler and more transparent, by providing all of the infrastructure and framework automatically &mdash;all you have to do is define the kind of event handling you want.
 \(You do still have to exclude the component from compilation, if you are not going to use it in your application.\)

 The following Popup Service example application defines a component that you can either load dynamically or convert to a custom element.